 OVMS Facebook Group

 The Association of American Military Uniform Collectors (AAMUC) was founded early in 1977 by a small group of collectors of American military uniforms who felt the need to work together to improve their personal collections and themselves by exchanging their ideas and knowledge.
-As a group, AAMUC (pronounced “amuck” is dedicated to the collection, preservation and study of American military uniforms.
+As a group, AAMUC (pronounced “amuck” is dedicated to the collection, preservation, and study of American military uniforms.

-The group’s primary activity at this time is the publication of the FOOTLOCKER which is a quarterly newsletter full of member-written articles and advertisements.
+The group’s primary activity is the publication of the FOOTLOCKER which is a quarterly newsletter full of member-written articles and advertisements.
 The articles are generally concerned with the collecting field in general and with the preservation and restoration of military clothing.
 Other articles may cover identification of militaria.
 Book and museum reviews are also included from time to time.

 The Company of Military Historians was founded in 1949 as an educational, scientific, and literary institution devoted to the study and dissemination of: “information on the uniforms, equipment, history, and traditions of members of the Armed Forces of the United States worldwide and other nations serving in the Western Hemisphere.”